 Can we apply for Operating and Programming Funds?

-Yes, all student orgs can apply for Operating and Programming Funds on the regular application deadlines.
+Yes, all student organizations can apply for Operating and Programming Funds on the regular application deadlines.
 Visit the Funding webpage for full details.
 You may apply with any status, but only Active organizations will receive funding.

 Additional guidance is available for virtual and in-person programs.
 Please refer to the Student Org Guidance document for additional considerations.